The Vixen (drag queen): Career

 The Vixen is known for blending political activism and queer advocacy into her drag performances.
 She has been an outspoken critic about anti-black sentiment in America, including in white queer communities, stating, “you [often] have to choose between calling out racism or homophobia”.

-In November 2016, Taylor co-founded "Black Girl Magic", a drag show consisting of only African-American queens.
-Drag Race alumni Dida Ritz and Shea Couleé are part of this show.
+In November 2016, Taylor founded "Black Girl Magic", a drag show consisting of only African-American queens.
+Drag Race alumni Dida Ritz and Shea Couleé were part of the first show.
 Her fellow season ten contestants Asia O'Hara, Monét X Change and Monique Heart were added to the line-up of the "Black Girl Magic" cast in June 2018.

 The Vixen was announced as one of fourteen contestants for season ten of RuPaul's Drag Race on February 22, 2018.
 She won the episode two main challenge.
 In the third episode, she engaged in a verbal back-and-forth with fellow contestant Aquaria, which left Aquaria crying and The Vixen noting that the exchange “created the narrative [of] an angry black woman who has scared off the little white girl".
-Although Aquaria eventually conceded the point and later came to her defense, the Vixen received online death threats from Drag Race fans afterwards.
+Although Aquaria eventually conceded the point and later came to her defense, The Vixen received online death threats from Drag Race fans afterwards.
 She faced more backlash after quarreling with competitor Eureka O'Hara in multiple episodes, most notably in episode 4 of Untucked.
 She was eliminated in seventh place after losing a lip sync to "Groove Is in the Heart" against Asia O'Hara.
 During the final reunion episode, she walked offstage after feeling cornered by moderator RuPaul who kept pressing her to revisit past confrontations with Aquaria and Eureka.
 Season six alum Courtney Act later criticized RuPaul for a lack of compassion during the exchange.

 Outside of Drag Race, The Vixen had a booth covered with the Black Girl Magic logo for the first annual Wakandacon in August 2018.

 She became a sponsor for Grindr's "Kindr" public service announcement in September 2018, in an effort to stop racial discrimination in the app.

-On March 5 and 6, 2020 Vixen performed alongside fellow drag race alumni Bebe Zahara Benet, Bob the Drag Queen, Monique Heart, Peppermint, and Shea Couleé in the Nubia tour, a live drag show featuring and produced by black drag queens.

-In 2020 Taylor started a career in pornography, selling sexually explicit videos and pictures via OnlyFans.